kpillay/PiNEbox/README.md

 python -m pip install -r requirements.txt
 ```

+## Running the PiNe Box UI

-3. To run the PiNe UI, run `cli.py` directly in the terminal using the following command:
+3. To run the PiNe UI on PC/Mac/Raspberry Pi, simply run `cli.py` in your chosen IDE.
+To run directly in the terminal, use the following command:
 ```
 python cli.py
 ```